PyramidTechnologies/Java-API-desktop-sample/README.md

 This is provided as both a Netbeans and Intellij project.

+## Important
+If youa re using an Apex 7000 or Spectra, please make sure that all of your dip switches are in the off position.
+The unit msust be in RS-232 mode to use this library.
+For more information about configuration, please see our [faq](http://pyramidacceptors.com/support/faq/).

 ## Requirements

-If you are using an Apex 7000 or a Spectra, please ensure that all dip switches are in the off position.

 1. A supported bill validator
    - Spectra
    - Apex 7000